StefanJohnsen/PointIn3DPolygon/README.md

 This solution is designed to be compatible with C++11 and utilizes solely C++ Standard Template Library (STL) components.
 It has been thoughtfully engineered to function independently without the need for any external libraries or dependencies.
 This design ensures the project remains self-contained, promoting simplicity and ease of integration into your development environment.<br>

 ![PointInPolygon](https://github.com/StefanJohnsen/PointInPolygon/blob/main/pictures/pic-01.png)
-*The stress test results for the PointInPolygon function applied to a 3D planar polygon with 180.000 points.
+*The stress test results for the PointInPolygon function applied to a 3D planar polygon with 180.000 test points.
 More test results can be found [here](Polygons-obj/README.md)*

 ### OS Support
 - Windows